-- our future performance; - growth of our operations; - growth of the world market for used trucks and equipment; - increases in the number of consignors and bidders participating in our auctions; - the impact of the current economic environment on our operations and capital resources, and our customers, including the number of bidders and buyers attending our auctions and consignment volumes at those auctions; the demand for our services during challenging economic times; our bidders' ability to access credit to fund their purchases; the impact of the economic environment on equipment prices, supply of and demand for equipment at our auctions, risk and our business model; - our principal operating strengths, our competitive advantages, and the appeal of our auctions to buyers and sellers of industrial assets; - our ability to draw consistently significant numbers of local and international end-user bidders to our auctions; - our long-term mission to be the world's largest marketplace for commercial and industrial assets; - our people, including our ability to recruit, train and develop the right people to help us achieve our goals and the desired increases in our sales force; - our places, including our ability to add the capacity necessary to accommodate our growth; our ability to increase our market share in our core markets and regions; and our ability to expand into complimentary market sectors and new geographic markets, including our ability to take advantage of growth opportunities in emerging markets; the acquisition and development of auction facilities and the related impact on our capital expenditures; - our processes, including our process improvement and system continuity initiatives and their effect on our business, results of operations and capital expenditures, particularly our ability to grow revenues faster than operating costs; - the relative percentage of gross auction proceeds represented by straight commission, guarantee and inventory contracts; - our auction revenue rates, the sustainability of those rates, and the impact of our commission rate and fee changes implemented in 2008, as well as the seasonality of gross auction proceeds and auction revenues; - our direct expense and income tax rates, depreciation expenses and general and administrative expenses; - our future capital expenditures; - our internet initiatives and the level of participation in our auctions by internet bidders; - the proportion of our revenues and operating costs denominated in currencies other than the U.S. dollar or the effect of any currency exchange and interest rate fluctuations on our results of operations; and - financing available to us and the sufficiency of our working capital to meet our financial needs.
+- our future performance; - growth of our operations; - growth of the world market for used trucks and equipment; - increases in the number of consignors and bidders participating in our auctions; - the impact of the current economic environment on our operations and capital resources, and our customers, including the number of bidders and buyers attending our auctions and consignment volumes at those auctions; the demand for our services during challenging economic times; our bidders' ability to access credit to fund their purchases; the impact of the economic environment on equipment prices, supply of and demand for equipment at our auctions, risk and our business model; - our principal operating strengths, our competitive advantages, and the appeal of our auctions to buyers and sellers of industrial assets; - our ability to draw consistently significant numbers of local and international end-user bidders to our auctions; - our ability to grow our core auction business, including our ability to increase our market share and make our auctions easier, and do more business with new customer groups in new markets, the acquisition and development of auction facilities and the related impact on our capital expenditures, and response by our customers to the new initiatives being launched in 2011; - our ability to add new business and information solutions, including utilizing technology to enhance our auction services and support additional value added services, maximizing the use of business intelligence to enhance our understanding of the equipment market and ability to make www.rbauction.com the preferred equipment website; - our ability to perform by building an inspired high-performance customer focused team, and to improve sales force productivity, employee engagement and management bench strength; - the relative percentage of gross auction proceeds represented by straight commission, guarantee and inventory contracts; - our auction revenue rates, the sustainability of those rates, and the impact of the changes to our administrative fee to be executed in 2011, as well as the seasonality of gross auction proceeds and auction revenues; - our direct expense and income tax rates, depreciation expenses and general and administrative expenses; - our future capital expenditures; - our internet initiatives and the level of participation in our auctions by internet bidders; - the proportion of our revenues and operating costs denominated in currencies other than the U.S. dollar or the effect of any currency exchange and interest rate fluctuations on our results of operations; and - financing available to us and the sufficiency of our working capital to meet our financial needs.